Kyxey/steganography/README.md

 The following features are to be implemented soon:

-- Support more image types such as `JPG`.
+- Support more image types such as `GIF`.
 - Increase the message size without causing memory leaks and unpredicted behavior.
 - Separate the code across multiple files and maintain a good folder structure for better readability and maintainability.